atsign-foundation/at_demos/sshnp_raspberrypi_demo/README.md

 #### Using command line rather than Desktop OS
 If you are using the command line rather than the Desktop OS, you can follow the instructions [here](https://www.raspberrypi.com/documentation/computers/remote-access.html#boot-output).

-### 3. Installing sshnp
+### 4. Installing SSH No Ports
 Once you have set up the Raspberry Pi, you can install sshnp by following the instructions [here](https://www.noports.com).
-Once you have purchased a license (or have obtained a free trial), you can follow the installation instructions [here](https://www.noports.com/sshnoports-installation).
+Once you have purchased a license (or have obtained a free trial), you can follow the installation instructions [here](https://docs.noports.com/ssh-no-ports/guides/installation-guide).

-*note* If you already have the keys to your atSigns and the atSigns are activated, proceed with the instructions below (same steps as 3.5 on [noports.com/installation](https://www.noports.com/sshnoports-installation)):
+*note* If you already have the keys to your atSigns and the atSigns are activated, proceed with the instructions below on [noports.com/installation](https://docs.noports.com/ssh-no-ports/guides/installation-guide)):
 #### What you will need for this step
 - atKeys files (on your client machine)
 - IP address of your device